vegaprotocol/vega/GETTING_STARTED.md

 cd vega
 git status # On branch develop, Your branch is up to date with 'origin/develop'.

-make gettools # get the build tools

-make deps # get the source dependencies make gqlgen_check # warning: This may take a minute, with no output. make proto_check make install
+make gettools_build # get the build tools make deps # get the source dependencies make install # build the binaries and put them in $GOPATH/bin

 # Now check:
 git rev-parse HEAD | cut -b1-8